Text messaging has become as much a part of our collective communication habits as ubiquitous access to a pay-phone used to be.

 That means that drivers may use the phone to a certain degree while driving.
 This includes most likely activating the phone’s navigation and voicemail features.

 Texting someone a message quickly at a stop sign or traffic light would not be exempted.
 In fact, judges in the state’s Appeals Court may have just taken the direction of the no-text ban one step further.
 This may have created a new type of traffic defense.

 Liability for Text Senders in Vehicle Accidents

 By handing down a decision that sided with holding a text message sender liable for personal injury, the state may be setting a new trend.

 This news story from CNN describes the court’s decision and the facts of the civil case that lead to the somewhat controversial outcome.

-A couple that was badly injured in a 2009 truck crash had already settled with the truck driver who drifted across the center median.
-What made the case unusual was that the couple also sued the truck driver’s girlfriend who had sent him the text message, and allegedly distracted the driver.
+A couple was badly injured in a 2009 truck crash.
+They had already settled with the truck driver who drifted across the center median.
+What made the case unusual was that the couple also sued the truck driver’s girlfriend.
+The girlfriend had sent him the text message, and allegedly distracted the driver.

 The article asks, “Is it now illegal to text someone who is driving?”
 The answer for now at least is no, not yet.
 Quoting the judge’s ruling, the article goes on to say, “We conclude that a person sending text messages has a duty not to text someone who is driving if the texter knows, or has special reason to know, the recipient will view the text while driving.
 “That knowledge of whether the texter is aware or has a special reason to know that their messages will be received while the other party is driving holds the key to the court’s ruling.